simondelamarre/bigepathscript/README.md

 This is an interesting extraction from https://schema.org/Product to parse some kinds of ecommerce product items has standard that permit pathapi to analyse any website dataset.

+## Test mode

+Currently in studies, tests are too complicate due to dependencies and APIs needs...
+It can be processed only with setup from pathapi and tab execution from puppeteer so Tests has been removed from this repository because itsmake no sens outside of the APIM.bige.dev environment.

+Also pathapi uses other APIs from APIM such as puppeteer, image processor and much more to run right.